Dayuan: Hellenistic rule (329–160 BCE)

 The region of Ferghana was conquered by Alexander the Great in 329 BCE and became his most advanced base in Central Asia.
 He founded (probably by occupying and renaming Cyropolis) the fortified city of Alexandria Eschate (Lit.
 "Alexandria the Furthest") in the southwestern part of the Ferghana valley, on the southern bank of the river Syr Darya (ancient Jaxartes), at the location of the modern city of Khujand (also called Khozdent, formerly Leninabad), in the state of Tajikistan.
 Alexander built a 6 kilometer long brick wall around the city and, as similarly in the cases of the other cities he founded, had a garrison of his retired veterans and wounded settle there.

 The whole of Bactria, Transoxiana and the area of Ferghana remained under the control of the Hellenistic Seleucid Empire until 250 BCE.
-The region then wrested independence under the leadership of its Greek governors Diodotus of Bactria, to become the Greco-Bactrian Kingdom.
+The region then wrested independence under the leadership of its Greek governors Diodotus I of Bactria, to become the Greco-Bactrian Kingdom.

 Greco-Bactrian kingdom (250–160 BCE)

 The Greco-Bactrians held their territory, and according to the Greek historian Strabo even went beyond Alexandria Eschate and "extended their empire as far as the Serica and the Phryni" (Strabo XI.XI.I).
-There are indications that they may have led expeditions as far as Kashgar in Xinjiang, leading to the first known contacts between China and the West around 200 BC.
+There are indications that they may have led expeditions as far as Kashgar in Xinjiang, leading to the first known contacts between China and the West around 200 BCE.
 Various statuettes and representations of Greek soldiers have been found north of the Tien Shan, and are today on display in the museum of Urumqi (Boardman).
+King Euthydemus I originally ruled in Sogdia and the area of the Dayuan, before overthrowing the dynasty of Diodotus in Bactria.

-Around 160 BC, the area of Ferghana seems to have been invaded by Saka tribes (called the Sai-Wang by the Chinese).
+Around 160 BCE, the area of Ferghana seems to have been invaded by Saka tribes (called the Sai-Wang by the Chinese).
 The Sai-Wang, originally settled in the Ili valley in the general area of Lake Issyk Kul, were retreating southward after having been dislodged by Yuezhi (who themselves were fleeing from the Xiongnu):